-In 2022, Sherritt's share of electricity sales at the Boca de Jaruco and Puerto Escondido sites was 430,136 MWh.
-In 2021, Sherritt's share of electricity sales was 340,464 MWh.
-The increase in sales was largely due to higher equipment availability in 2022 as a result of the completion of maintenance activities in the prior year and additional gas supply.
+In 2023, Sherritt's share of electricity sales at the Boca de Jaruco and Puerto Escondido sites was 524,874 MWh.
+In 2022, Sherritt's share of electricity sales was 430,136 MWh.
+The increase in sales was due to the additional gas provided from two gas wells that went into production in the second quarter of 2023 and increased equipment availability following planned maintenance to facilitate increased utilization of the facilities.